-[ Use Case Title Statistical Relational AI for Health Care Vertical (area) Healthcare Author/Company/Email Sriraam Natarajan / Indiana a University /natarasr@indiana.edu Actors/Stakeholders Researchers in Informatics, medicine and practitioners in medicine. and their roles and responsibilities Goals The goal of the project is to analyze large, multi-modal, longitudinal data.
-Analyzing s imaging, EHR, genetic and natural language data on.
-This approach employs the relational probabilistic pility of handling rich relational data and modeling uncertainty using probability theory.
-The software learns models from multiple data types and can possibly integrate the information and reason about complex queries.
-Use Case Description lescriptions - say for instance, MRI images and Ose case Description - particular subject.
-They can then query for the onset of a eimer's) and the system will then provide a probability ble occurrence of this disease.
+Use Case Title Statistical Relational Artifici al Intelligence for Health Care Vertical (area) Healthcare Author/Company/Email a University /natarasr@indiana.edu Actors/Stakeholders Researchers in Informatics, medicine and practitioners in medicine. and their roles and responsibilities Goals The goal of the project is to analyze large, multi-modal, longitudinal data.
+Analyzing Could s imaging, EHR, genetic and natural language data on.
+This approach employs the relational probabilistic pility of handling rich relational data and modeling - ty theory.
+The software learns models from multiple data grate the information and reason about complex queries.
+Use Case Description lescriptions - say for instance, MRI images and · - particular subject.
+They can then query for the onset of a eimer's) and the system will then provide a probability distribution over the possib le occurrence of this disease.
 Current Compute(System) A high performance computer (48 GB RAM) is needed to Solutions run the code for a few hundred patients.
 Clusters for large datasets Storage A 200 GB to 1 TB hard drive typically stores the test data.
 The relevant data is retrieved to main memory to run the algorithms.
 Backend data in database or NoSQL stores Networking Intranet.
 Software Mainly Java based, in house tools are used to process the data.
 Big Data Data Source All the data about the users reside in a single disk file.
-Characteristics (distributed/centralized) Sometimes, resources such as published text need to be enaracteristics (uistributeu) centruizeu) pulled from Internet.
-Volume (size) Variable due to the different amount of data collected. volume (size) Typically can be in 100s of GBs for a single cohort of a few hundred people.
+Characteristics (distributed/centralized) Sometimes, resources such as published text need to be pulled from IInternet.
+Volume (size) Variable due to the different amount of data collected.
+Typically can be in 100s of GBs for a single cohort of a few hundred people.
 When dealing with millions of patients, this can be in the order of 1 petabyte.
-Valasita Velocity Varied.
+Velocity Varied.
 In some cases, EHRs are constantly being (e.g. real time) updated.
-In other controlled studies, the data often Adams a comes in batches in regular intervals.
+In other controlled studies, the data often comes in batches in regular intervals.
 Variety This is the key property in medical datasets.
 That data is (multiple datasets, typically in multiple tables and need to be merged in mashup) order to perform the analysis.
-Variability (rate of The arrival of data is unpredictable in many cases as change) they arrive in real time.
+Variability (rate of change) The arrival of data is unpredictable in many cases as they arrive in real time.
 Big Data Science Veracity (Robustness Challenging due to different modalities of the data, (collection, curation, Issues, semantics) human errors in data collection and validation. analysis, Visualization The visualization of the entire input data is nearly action) impossible.
 But typically, partially visualizable.
 The models built can be visualized under some reasonable assumptions.
-Data Quality (syntax)
+Data Quality (syntax) · ·

-Healthcare and Life Sciences> Use Case 22: Statistical Relational AI for Health Care
+Healthcare and Life Sciences> Use Case 22: Statistical Relational Artificial Intelligence for Health Care